bubblxs/burn-my-reddit-account/README.md

 ## burn-my-reddit-account

 <h3>What is it?</h3>
-It is a bunch of JS code that helps you migrate all your subreddits, upvoted and saved items to a new reddit account.
+It is a bunch of JS code that helps you migrate all your subreddits, upvoted and saved items to a new reddit account or save to a file for later.
 Why would you do that? well, i have no idea.

 <h3>How to use it?</h3>
 You can download the code or run it via npx: